payal-daki/Beginner-s-Guide-to-Terraform-/Day-3/README.md

 # Welcome to  Interactive Terraform Project!

 👋 Hi there!
-Welcome to our Terraform project repository.
+Welcome to Terraform project repository.
 Whether you're new to Terraform or a seasoned pro, you're in the right place to explore and deploy infrastructure as code (IaC).

 ## Getting Started